kurtosis-tech/kurtosis/docs/docs/starlark-reference/plan.md

 wait
 ----

-The `wait` instruction fails the Starlark script or package with an execution error if the provided [assertion][assert] does not succeed within a given period of time.
+The `wait` instruction fails the Starlark script or package with an execution error if the provided [verification][verify] does not succeed within a given period of time.

 If the assertion succeeds, `wait` returns the result of the given Recipe  - i.e. the same output as [`plan.request`][request] or [`plan.exec`][exec].